Birmingham, 10-11 February 2026

 Genevieve Sioka, Head of Commercial, The Women’s Institute

 Genevieve joined the WI in 2025 having previously spent 11 years at the National Trust as Publishing & Books Manager and a Buyer, gaining experience in commercial strategy and brand development.
-She is now responsible for overseeing commercial partnerships and business development, ensuring the WI’s continued growth while upholding its core values.
+She oversees commercial partnerships and business development, ensuring the WI’s continued growth while upholding its core values.

 Rebecca Skeels, Course Director, Birmingham City University, Department of Fashion & Jewellery